CCMS-UCSD/CCMS-Integration-Tests/README.md

 We will use the act program found [here](https://github.com/nektos/act).

-Run this:
+To simulate a push of commits to the repo (which will include Selenium and API tests), run this command:
 ```
 make test-push
 ```
-to simulate a push of commits to the repo.
-This will include selenium and api tests.

-Run this to run nearly everything including workflow tests.
+To run nearly everything (including workflow tests), run this command:
 ```
 make test-schedule
 ```